anastasia-zhukova/Diverse_CDCR_datasets/README.md

-# Cross-document coreference resolution (CDCR) datasets with diverse annotation schemes
+# CDCR Benchmark: Cross-document coreference resolution datasets with diverse annotation schemes

 The repository contains the code used to report the results in the [LREC 2022 paper Zhukova A., Hamborg F., Gipp B. "Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes"](https://aclanthology.org/2022.lrec-1.522/).
 Please use this .bib to cite the paper: